CiscoSecurity/tr-05-serverless-auth0-signals/README.md

   - Maps the fetched data into appropriate CTIM entities.
   - Returns a list per each of the following CTIM entities (if any extracted):
     - `Verdict`.

+- `POST /observe/observables`
+  - Accepts a list of observables and filters out unsupported ones.
+  - Verifies the Authorization Bearer JWT and decodes it to restore the original credentials.
+  - Makes a series of requests to the underlying external service to query for some cyber threat intelligence data on each supported observable.
+  - Maps the fetched data into appropriate CTIM entities.
+  - Returns a list per each of the following CTIM entities (if any extracted):
+    - `Judgement`,
+    - `Verdict`,
+    - `Indicator`,
+    - `Sighting`,
+    - `Relationship`.

 - `POST /refer/observables`
   - Accepts a list of observables and filters out unsupported ones.